Those born in March are blessed with the calm, serene, and majestic Aquamarine as their birthstone.

 If the stone does not feel cold, it is not Aquamarine.
 Aquamarine will always feel colder than room temperature.

-If you are still uncertain of the quality and integrity of your piece, the most reliable thing to do is check with a gemologist, jeweler, or other professional and have them look.
+Suppose you are still uncertain of the quality and integrity of your piece.
+In that case, the most reliable thing to do is check with a gemologist, jeweler, or other professional and have them look.

-When you have made an investment in a piece of Aquamarine jewelry, it is important to learn how to properly care for that stone to preserve its condition through the ages.
+When you have invested in a piece of Aquamarine jewelry, it is important to learn how to properly care for that stone to preserve its condition through the ages.

-When storing your stone, be sure to store it away from any other gemstones.
+When storing your stone, store it away from any other gemstones.
 While Aquamarine is an incredibly hard stone and not easily scratched by outside forces, other gemstones with a similar harness do have the ability to scratch it.

 To protect not only your Aquamarine but also your other stones, store your gemstones separately.